nordicenergy/Smart-Charging-Network/README.md

 # Connect to the OCN

-The OCN connection requires a TOKEN_A from the OCN client being connected to, as well as a registry entry pointing the Bridge's party credentials to the OCN Client.
+The OCN connection requires a TOKEN_A from the OCN node being connected to, as well as a registry entry pointing the Bridge's party credentials to the OCN Node.
 To do the latter, all that is needed is a private key with funds to pay for a transaction on the network of choice (defined in the OCN config).

 Assuming the OCN config value `dryRun` is set to `false`, the following will attempt to create the connection